Work Opportunity Tax Credit Program

 Important Notice - Congress Passes WOTC Legislation

-On January 3, 2013, the President signed into law the American Tax Payer Relief Act of 2012, which authorizes an extension of the WOTC program:
+On December 19, 2014, the President signed into law the Tax Increase Prevention Act of 2014, which reauthorizes a retroactive extension of the WOTC program:

 - Does NOT reauthorize the Recovery Act disconnected youth and Recovery Act unemployed veteran target groups.